eminwux/sbsh/examples/profiles/README.md

 ### Required fields

 - **`metadata.name`**: A unique identifier for this profile.
-Use it with `sbsh -p <name>` to start a session.
+Use it with `sbsh -p <name>` to start a terminal.

 ### spec fields

 #### `runTarget`

-Where the session runs.
+Where the terminal runs.
 Currently only `local` is supported.

 #### `restartPolicy`

-Controls what happens when the session exits:
+Controls what happens when the terminal exits:

-- **`exit`**: Don't restart — session terminates (default for most use cases)
+- **`exit`**: Don't restart — terminal terminates (default for most use cases)
 - **`restart-on-error`**: Only restart if the process exits with a non-zero code
-- **`restart-unlimited`**: Always restart the session when it exits
+- **`restart-unlimited`**: Always restart the terminal when it exits

 **When to use each:**

-- Use `exit` for SSH sessions, container shells, or when you want the session to stay dead after it exits
+- Use `exit` for SSH terminals, container shells, or when you want the terminal to stay dead after it exits
 - Use `restart-on-error` for persistent services or when you want automatic recovery from crashes
 - Use `restart-unlimited` for services that should always be running

 #### `shell` section

-Defines the command and environment for your session.
+Defines the command and environment for your terminal.

 **`cwd`** (optional)

-- Working directory where the session starts
+- Working directory where the terminal starts
 - Use `~` for home directory (expands to `$HOME`)
 - Use `$HOME/path` for paths relative to home
 - Use absolute paths like `/tmp` for specific directories